Table of Contents Show

 Situated in the heart of Tularosa Basin, White Sands NP is famous for its pristine white gypsum-covered desert which stretches over 275 square miles of area.
 It quietly boasts of being the world’s largest field of gypsum dunes.

-This place is a traveler’s paradise as you roam around the dunes or whether you start following the same trial so that you do not get lost in the sands.
+This place is a traveler’s paradise as you roam around the dunes or whether you start following the same trail so that you do not get lost in the sands.
 You can also take your pet dog for a hike down the dunes as you keep him on the leash.

 The park gift shop has many things that you can buy, and one of the things that you can definitely purchase is a sand sled.
 You can enjoy going sledding down the dunes and then settle for a long vacation by camping in the backcountry of the park.